platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 The default configuration for Dedicated clusters is to launch them into a single availability zone (AZ) for the following reasons:

 -   The members of your cluster communicate with each other via TCP to perform DB replication, cache lookup, and other associated tasks.
 Therefore, the latency between data centers or AZs can become a significant performance liability.
 When your entire cluster is deployed within a single AZ, the latency between cluster members is minimal.
 This has a direct effect on perceived end-user performance.
 -   Network traffic between AZs is billed, whereas intra-AZ traffic isn’t.
-So launching Dedicated clusters across multiple AZs leads to higher costs for decreased performance.
+Launching Dedicated clusters across multiple AZs leads to higher costs and decreased performance.
 If you prefer the peace of mind of hosting across multiple AZs, you can request a different configuration.
 **Note:** Platform.sh is responsible for meeting the 99.99% uptime SLA, so multiple-AZ deployments should only be considered in cases where they’re truly appropriate.
 Multi-AZ deployments are available only on select AWS regions.